Pyrope Garnet Gemstone Information

 Pyrope garnet is magnesium aluminum garnet.
 Iron can substitute for the magnesium and become more like almandine, which is iron aluminum garnet.
 Pure pyrope and pure almandine are rare in nature and most specimens are a mixture of the two.
 The change in density from almandine (4.3) to pyrope (3.6) is the only good test to determine a specimen's likely identity.
-Garnet can be distingushed from other gem types by its occurrence in metamorphic rock, its hardness (6.5 - 7.5 on the Mohs scale), colour, refractive index and cubic crystal structure.
+Garnet can be distinguished from other gem types by its occurrence in metamorphic rock, its hardness (6.5 - 7.5 on the Mohs scale), color, refractive index and cubic crystal structure.
 However, the quickest way to identify garnet is with the use of strong neodymium magnets.
 Garnet is attracted to neodymium magnets because it contains high concentrations of iron and/or manganese.

 Buying Pyrope Garnet and Determining Pyrope Garnet Gemstone Value Back to Top

-Please refer to our Gemstone Glossary for details of gemmology-related terms.
+Please refer to our Gemstone Glossary for details of gemology-related terms.